mpclarkson/vapor-demo-provider/README.md

 have missed something, but the only way I can see how a Provider can (easily) return views is to copy the Provider views into the `drop.resourcesDir`.
-Perhaps Providers could have a default resource dir of their own, which could be overridden on `init` to allow custom templates to be used in their place?
+Perhaps Providers could have a default resource dir of their own, which could be overridden on `init` to allow custom templates to be used in there place?

 ## Next Steps